 At the first intersection, Church St, when it started to feel like a neighborhood, one of the first things the Champagnes would have seen was a cemetery.
 From dancing bears and half-dressed women in the street to a cemetery; nothing Kafka-esque about that. 🤣

 One of the earlier ones, built around 1875, was the home of the Methodist pastor, across from the cemetery.
-It had originally been next to the little wood frame church that the Champagnes saw on their left as their carriage took them into the 2nd block south of the depot.
+The Champagnes would see the house a block or so further along their ride, but it had originally been next to the little wood frame church that the Champagnes saw on their left as their carriage took them into the 2nd block south of the depot.
 It was typical of the early homes built before the railroad, the Victorian style, and big money found Lake Charles.

-The old German Parsonage photo is one of the lucky ones in the McNeese archives to have been collected and captioned by Maude Reid, an avid Lake Charles historian born in 1882 who put her collection together in a series of scrapbooks, a staggering body of work, and donated them to McNeese.
+The old German Parsonage photo is one of the lucky ones in the McNeese archives to have been collected and captioned by Maude Reid, an avid Lake Charles historian born in 1882.
+She put her collection together in a series of scrapbooks, a staggering body of work, and donated them to McNeese.
 In fact over the course of decades, she captioned several copies of this photo.
-She tells the story more succinctly that I can.
+She tells the story more succinctly than I can.

 “The old parsonage of the German Methodist church [before it was called Lutheran] on Moss Street where, in the front room on the right, I was taught my A.B.C.s by Ella and Alice Usher in the late 80’s.
 It was built in 1875 for the first German pastor, Rev. S. Hoernicke and stood next to the church on Moss street, just across the way from the old cemetery. . . .
 Back in the 80’s and 90’s there was one section of Lake Charles known as German Town.
 Not only because the First German Church and parsonage were in this section, but many German families lived there.
 Here lived the Bendixens, the Hansens, Cordsens, Jessens, Jacobsens, Mathis and others.
 The area designated as German Town comprised that section from Church street to Ford [then named German St], to Division, to Hodges street north to Church street. . . .
 When the new church was built on Ford street [in 1889), the old church was made into a residence, later occupied by the Abrego family. . . .
 The house was later moved and now stands on Belden street, across from 2nd Ward School.” – Maude Reid